robbinsa530/HowFar/README.md

 ### Post to Strava
-Clicking into the menu at the top left of the sidebar brings up two buttons.
-"Connect with Strava" and "Post Activity".
+Clicking into the menu at the top left of the sidebar brings connection and display settings.
+The first two buttons in the sidebar are "Connect with Strava" and "Post Activity".
 Before an activity can be posted to Strava, you must first connect using the "Connect with Strava" button.
 This will bring up a Strava controlled login window.
 Note that HowFar never sees and does not save your login info, but it does save a token safely in the browser which will prevent you from having to re-login to Strava every time you open the app.
 The token lasts 6 months and can be deleted by clearing your cookies.

 Underneath the "Connect with Strava" button you will see your connection status.
 If you are connected, you will see a green check.
 This indicates that you have already logged in and are able to post your activity.
 If you see a red X, you will need to login.